The Model Flinch Before the Lawyer

 That shift tells you a lot about how the safety layer is built.

-Again, that is not useless.
+Again, that is useful.

-The Better Ghost Read
+The Better Read

 spot the risky cluster